Rustic Bedroom Bedding

 Accompanying the wider color palette provided by farmhouse style comes an opportunity for different patterns and designs, but it’s important not to get carried away.
 Steer clear of décor and wall hangings that border on the blatant or take the farmhouse inspiration too literally.
 Committing to the farmhouse vibe too heavily or mixing in too many disparate aesthetics are among the easiest mistakes to make when decorating in this style.
 Remember: photographs of grazing cattle and embroidered fields of wheat on all your pillows might recall common sights from the homesteads of the eighteenth century that give farmhouse design its aesthetic roots, but they won’t necessarily evoke the homey and rugged warmth the design is known for.

 Instead, focus on emphasizing a few quality designs to set the tone in a room.
 Cabin bedding, rustic bedding sets and alpaca fleece blankets are excellent mediums for adding visual and tactile variety to a queen size mattress in the primary bedroom or guest bedroom.
-Western bedding, like our reversable Elegant Equestrian Blanket, looks fantastic on log bed frames and is a great choice in the farmhouse bedroom of any dedicated horse-lover.
-The Native Print in Fuchsia or Red & Turquoise brings warmth, and can be finished off with some solid color pillow shams.
+Western bedding looks fantastic on log bed frames and is a great choice in the farmhouse bedroom.
+Our Native Print Blanket in Fuchsia or Red & Turquoise brings warmth, and can be finished off with some solid color pillow shams.
 For a higher altitude cabin bedding look, the Mt.
 Hood Blanket mixes in a touch of lodge style flair with its curtains of pine trees and bold mountain slope design.
 It also comes in a variety of staple farmhouse-style colors to fit with the room and bedding color palette that matches your personal tastes.
 The rich chocolate brown and earthy plum options are perfect for a comfortable, reassuring spread in a primary bedroom.
 Get it in a clear, vivid blue for your guest bedroom to soothe and relax weekend visitors, or opt for the warm red hue to cozy up on the living room couch after a blustery day of hard work or family recreation.

 In our modern culture of mass-manufacturing, farmhouse and rustic style interior design is a haven for authentic furniture, décor, and bedding textiles.
-The rustic look eschews the cheap sheen of products divorced from the value of a personal touch, favoring instead the handmade and the time-tested, the natural and the reclaimed.
+The rustic look avoids the cheap character of products divorced from the value of a personal touch, favoring instead the handmade and the time-tested, the natural and the reclaimed.
 Just as the modern rustic bedroom pays homage to the mountain lodges, rustic cabins, and rural farmhouses of the past, the elements you choose for establishing your own personal style in a space should have their own histories.
 At Los Andes, each and every poncho, blanket, and throw carries with it its own story and you can be proud knowing where that journey started.
 All the products we carry are handcrafted by the skilled artisans of Otavalo, Ecuador.
-The textiles travel from their place of origin high in the Andes mountains to Los Andes’ base of operation here in Newberg, Oregon.
-From there they make their way directly to you when you place an order in our online shop or when you visit us at one of the great in-person events on our market calendar.
-(We always enjoy seeing someone find their new favorite blanket after stopping by one of our event tables and every online order includes free shipping.)
+The textiles travel from their place of origin high in the Andes mountains to Los Andes’ base of operation here in Oregon.
+From there they make their way directly to you when you place an order in our online shop or when you visit us in our Welches store or at one of the great in-person events on our market calendar.
 Remember, when you welcome one of our alpaca fleece blankets into your home, you also help support the native Otavaleño artisans who crafted them.
-Authenticity, warmth, and comfort are what the rustic style spirit is all about and at Los Andes, you’ll find them woven into every blanket.
+Authenticity, warmth, and comfort are what the rustic style spirit is all about and at Los Andes, you’ll find them woven into every Ecuador textile blanket.